-- The convertible debt may be converted into common shares a conversion price of C\$0.21 per common share at the option of the holder beginning February 2022.
+The convertible debt may be converted into common shares a conversion price of C\$0.21 per common share at the option of the holder beginning February 2022.
 Outstanding pre-paid accrued interest may be converted to common shares quarterly; however, a change in control would allow the holder the option of converting all outstanding pre-paid accrued interest to common shares.
 The Company may in its sole discretion, buy-back the outstanding amount of the convertible debt at any time.
 However, the debt holder retains the right to convert 33% of the funded amount outstanding plus all of the outstanding accrued interest into shares.
-Additionally, approximately 4,270,591 detached warrants were issued to the same holders of the convertible debt, exercisable at C\$0.21 per common share on or before October 14, 2023. - On October 6, 2021, the Company entered into a convertible debt security funding agreement with Lind Global Fund II, LP, (Lind).
+Additionally, approximately 4,270,591 detached warrants were issued to the same holders of the convertible debt, exercisable at C\$0.21 per common share on or before October 14, 2023.

+On October 6, 2021, the Company entered into a convertible debt security funding agreement with Lind Global Fund II, LP, (Lind).
 Under the terms of the agreement, the Company may issue to Lind convertible securities of up to \$2,250 by way of convertible securities with detached warrants.
 On October 14, 2021 pursuant to the agreement, Lind made an initial investment of \$1,500, less closing fees of \$75 in exchange for a convertible security (The Third Lind Financing) with a face value of \$1,688, representing principal amount of \$1,500 and prepaid interest of \$188.
-Prepaid interest will accrue monthly at \$8 per month and Lind will have the option once every 90 days to convert accrued prepaid interest into common shares of the Company at 90% of the market closing price on the date immediately prior to conversion.
+Lind will have the option once every 90 days to convert accrued prepaid interest into common shares of the Company at 90% of the market closing price on the date immediately prior to conversion.

 As the convertible note and embedded conversion feature are denominated in US dollars and the Company has a Canadian dollar functional currency, they are within scope of IAS 32 - Financial Statements: Presentation, the value of the conversion feature is subject to changes in value based on the prevailing exchanges rates, resulting in a derivative liability.
-As at September 30, 2023, the liability was estimated based on Black Scholes option pricing model assuming a risk free rate of 0.3% (June 30, 2023 - 0.3%), a duration of 0.50 year (June 30, 2023 - 0.62 year), volatility of 65.14% (June 30, 2023 - 114.79%), and based on the USD/C\$ exchange rate of 1.352 (June 30, 2023 - 1.324) on the date as having a fair value of \$3 (June 30, 2022 - \$15).
+As at June 30, 2023, the liability was estimated based on Black Scholes option pricing model assuming a risk free rate 0.3%, a duration of 0.62 year, volatility of 114.79%, and based on the USD/C\$ exchange rate of 1.324 as having a no fair value at June 30, 2023.
 The fair value of the debt host contract was estimated using an effective interest rate of 26% based upon the Company's unsecured borrowing rate without conversion features.
+As at September 30, 2023 the Company has satisfied all principal obligations under The third Lind Financing and there is no derivative liability.

-(US dollars in thousands, except for share and per share amounts) For the Three Months Ended September 30, 2023
+(US dollars in thousands, except for share and per share amounts) For the Six Months Ended December 31, 2023